Keyfactor/hydrantid-cagateway/README.md

-# HydrantId
+# HID Global Public Key Infrastructure-as-a-Service

-HydrantId operates a PKI as a service platform for customers around the globe.
-The AnyGateway solution for HydrantId is designed to allow Keyfactor Command the ability to: - Sync certificates issued from the CA - Request new certificates from the CA - Revoke certificates directly from Keyfactor Command -Renew or Reissue Certificates from the CA
+HID Global operates a PKI as a Service Platform (PKIaaS) for customers around the globe.
+The AnyGateway solution for HID PKIaaS is designed to allow Keyfactor Command the ability to: - Sync certificates issued from the CA - Request new certificates from the CA - Revoke certificates directly from Keyfactor Command -Renew or Reissue Certificates from the CA

 #### Integration status: Production - Ready for use in production environments.